thromwill/IT-4400/TextEditor/README.md

 </pre>
 <pre>
 VALIDATION:
-The text editor has been designed to validate any input scendario Examples include:
+The text editor has been designed to validate any input scendario.
+Examples include:
 - Unavailable options are 'greyed out' and unclickable.
 For example, if there have been no changes to a document Save becomes unavailable.
 - The user is prompted to save their file if unsaved changes have been made and an unsaafe action, like closing